franleplant/nosleepjavascript-blog/content/blog/page-view-counter/index.md

   Since the `PartitionKey` is used for load balancing, it's important that it's not hardcoded.
 For this, we can use the URL of the page in which we are counting the views.
 The `RowKey` can be hardcoded, because we are already changing the key through the use of the URL in the `PartitionKey`.
 Eventually we could have different `RowKey` for different scenarios, but for now it will stay as a hardcoded value.
 You can read more [here](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-the-table-service-data-model).

-  After that, the entity can have whatever fields we want.
+  After that, the entity can have whichever fields we want.
 Since we are storing the values, this is how our class will look:

+**`GetPageViewCount.cs`**
 ```csharp
   public class ViewCount : TableEntity
     {